 In 2013, the FBI implemented an important change in the definition of rape used in the collection of national crime statistics to include men as victims.
 Statistics regarding rape are confusing.
 Not only is rape under reported, before 2013 the legal definition of rape differed state by state.
-Nearly 1 in 4 women and 1 in 6 men experience sexual violence by a man, a crime of power and control, before age 18.
+Nearly 1 in 4 women and 1 in 6 men experienced sexual violence by a man, a crime of power and control, before age 18.
 Using a definition of rape that includes forced vaginal, oral, and anal sex, 1 of 6 U.S. women and 1 of 33 U.S. men have been victims of a completed or attempted rape.

 According to The White House Council on Women and Girls’ report Rape and Sexual Assault: A Renewed Call to Action, 1 in 5 woman have been raped in college.
 The CNN article ‘Rapebait’ e-mail reveals dark side of frat culture referred to three studies showing that fraternity men are three times more likely to rape:

 and “fraternities provide a culture of male peer support for violence against women that permits bad attitudes to become treacherous behavior.”